You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 Vibrations, Clunks, And Other Discouraging Sounds

-As the main driver of your car, you’ll know what it usually sounds like.
+As the primary driver of your car, you’ll know what it usually sounds like.
 If anything seems different with the noise it makes, it could be the transmission.

 Other Dashboard Warning Lights